raspberrypilearning/jam-worksheets/sense-hat-sensors/sense-hat-sensors.md

     sense.set_pixels(happy)
     ```

-1. Run the code with `F5` and you should see a sad face, a normal face and a happy face appear.
+1. Run the code with `F5` and you should see a sad face, a normal face, and a happy face appear.

 ## And breathe...

-1. Replace the last 5 lines with:
+1. Replace the last five lines with:

     ```python
     start_humidity = sense.humidity